marcdobler/marcdobler.github.io/src/projects/reef_connect.md

 Access a comprehensive database of marine species, complete with detailed care guides and vital information for nurturing a thriving reef ecosystem.
 Learn about various corals, fish, and invertebrates, their habitat requirements, and the intricacies of maintaining a balanced and healthy marine environment.

+### Maintenance Assistance

+Utilize our maintenance assistance tools, including water parameter chart tracking, step-by-step maintenance process guides, and a reefer calculator for efficient maintenance planning.
+Integrate IoT devices for seamless monitoring and control of your reef tank environment.

 ### Personalized Feeds

 Customize your feed to stay updated with the latest trends, news, and developments in the world of reef keeping.
 Receive tailored recommendations based on your interests, stay informed about upcoming events, and discover new tips and tricks to enhance your reef keeping experience.